-A flock of 10,000 birds have come home to roost on the East Front lawn at Wentworth Woodhouse.
-Each small wooden bird is a symbol of freedom and marks how people pulled together in the COVID-19 crisis.
+A flock of 10,000 birds came home to roost on the East Front lawn at Wentworth Woodhouse.
+Each small wooden bird was a symbol of freedom and marks how people pulled together in the COVID-19 crisis.

-They form a huge art installation in the shape of a giant tree.
-Midlands-based artists Julie Edwards and Ron Thompson of Planet Art hope their artwork will inspire people to engage with the arts, culture and heritage on their doorstep and create a piece of social history.
+They formed a huge art installation in the shape of a giant tree.
+Midlands-based artists Julie Edwards and Ron Thompson of Planet Art developed their artwork to inspire people to engage with the arts, culture and heritage on their doorstep and create a piece of social history.

-It is free to visit, but Wentworth Woodhouse Preservation Trust hopes people who can afford to make a donation towards the Wentworth Woodhouse Fundraising Appeal.
-During Lockdown the house has been closed and the charity has been unable to generate income to help it carry on its important restoration work.
-We also welcome donations through our Just Giving page .
+The installation was free to visit, but Wentworth Woodhouse Preservation Trust encouraged those who can afford to make a donation towards the Wentworth Woodhouse Fundraising Appeal.
+During Lockdown the house was closed and the charity has been unable to generate income to help it carry on its important restoration work.

 Now that the installation is no longer in place, the birds will have a new life.
 Five hundred have been selected to buy to raise money.
 These are available for only £10, with optional engraved stands and commemorative frames in our online shop.